bigabdoul/Polib.Net/README.md

 {
     public static void Main(string[] args)
     {
+        try
+        {
+            if (args.Length < 1)
+            {
+                Console.WriteLine("Please enter the translation file name");
+                return;
+            }

+            // get the file name
+            var filename = args[0];

+            if (!File.Exists(filename))
+            {
+                Console.WriteLine("File '{0}' does not exist!", filename);
+                return;
+            }

             // the culture we're handling
             var culture = "fr-FR";

-        // read the translation file; make sure to set the full path var catalog = PoFileReader.Read("messages.po", culture);
+            // read the translation file; make sure to set the full path var catalog = PoFileReader.Read(filename, culture);

             // get a reference to the default translation manager instance var manager = TranslationManager.Instance;

             // add the catalog to the translation manager's catalogs dictionary;
             // we could add as many different cultures as we want to support;
             manager.Catalogs.Add(culture, new[] { catalog });

             // use a generic list instead of an array if you intend to monitor
             // changes that occur within the file system in the directory containing
             // the translation files, like so:
-        // manager.Catalogs.Add(culture, new List<ICatalog> { catalog });
+            manager.Catalogs.Add(culture, new List<ICatalog> { catalog });

             // should come as a parameter from somewhere var filesRestored = 3;

             // translate the message and format the output on the fly var result = manager.TranslatePlural(culture
                 , "{0} media file restored from the trash."
                 , "{0} media files restored from the trash."
                 , filesRestored
                 , filesRestored);

             Console.WriteLine(result);
+        }
+        catch (Exception ex)
+        {
+            Console.WriteLine("The following error occured: {0}", ex);
+        }
     }
 }
 ```